- Variable interest rate of 1.25% gross* p.a./AER**

 - Limited to one Regular Savings account per member

-- Option to apply for an account on behalf of a child or in a child’s name (2)
+- Option to apply for an account in a young person's name or on behalf of a child (2)

 - Voting rights available (3)